Elasti-Cloud/aws-s3-website/README.md

 # AWS S3 based website with Terraform
-Creating a CI/CD pipeline for a website on AWS S3 with provisioning required infrastructure.
+Creating a CI/CD pipeline (GitHub to AWS) for a static website on AWS S3 with provisioning required infrastructure.

 # Architectural diagram
 ![Architectural diagram](arh_diagram.png)